-The State Government recently announced that from Saturday, 5 December 2020, particular businesses will have to maintain contact registers for WA Health Department COVID-19 contact tracing.
-These new requirements have been designed to support contact tracing in the event that a COVID-19 outbreak occurs.
+A number of businesses, venues, commercial transport, organisations and takeaway facilities are required to maintain contact registers for WA Health Department COVID-19 contact tracing.
+These mandatory requirements have been designed to support contact tracing in the event that a COVID-19 outbreak occurs.

-When attending City of Kwinana buildings, all visitors will be required to leave contact details, via manual or electronic means, before entering the building.
-The SafeWA application has been designed to assist with contact tracing and each City of Kwinana building will have a specific QR code created for it.
+The SafeWA application has been designed to assist with contact tracing and each location, including all City of Kwinana buildings, will have a specific QR code created for it.
 This QR code may be scanned by visitors, through the SafeWA app, to confirm their attendance at the facility.